mongodb/mongo-perf/README.md

 This repo contains scripts to run benchmark tests for MongoDB.

 ### DEPENDENCIES:
+Since 6.0, the legacy "mongo" shell has been replaced with "mongosh" which does not support benchRun().
+To run this micro benchmark with MongoDB 6.0 you'll also need to download the 5.0 legacy "mongo" shell and ensure it's in your path.

 *General Benchmarking Dependencies*
 * Python >= 3.0
 * mongo shell >= 2.7.7-pre- (at revision 881b3a97fb5080b4e5d5ce11ad016da73ea23931 or newer)